 - Fenugreek seeds-This is one of the oldest lactation substance in Asia, Europe and North America.
 Fenugreek is often recommended for lactating moms.
 It is considered to work as a galactagogue, a substance that stimulates the production of breast milk.
 The fenugreek seed contains phytoestrogens, a compound that mimics estrogen, which is a hormone produced naturally by the body.
 In women, estrogen increases the density of breast tissue and prepares the breasts for lactation.
 Phytoestrogens, which are naturally found in fenugreek seeds, perform the same actions as estrogen and stimulate milk production.
 You can have it inform of seed, powder or capsule.

 - Oats- I think this need to a breakfast for every lactation mom.
 Oats are readily available in our supermarkets and are easy to prepare.
 They have a higher concentration of dietary beta-glucan than any other food.
 That’s why it’s a basic ingredient in making lactation cookies.
-Like and follow my page on Facebook for a recipe on how to make lactation cookies next week Wednesday.
-Oats are magical and I know you will see results almost instantly.
+See the recipe of making lactation cookies here Oats are magical and I know you will see results almost instantly.

 - Whole grain– From wheat, sorghum, millet, and brown rice.
 Whole grain are rich in also rich in beta-glucan which stimulate milk production.
 That’s why your mother in law bombard you with flasks of hot porridge.
 You are welcome.